Imrankhan2712/Employee-Management-System/README.md

 6. We have also used mongoose to connect Mongodb Compass with HTML.
 So type "npm install mongoose" in the terminal.
 For more info visit https://www.npmjs.com/package/mongoose.

-7. We have also used Nodejs in the backend to get and post data.
-So install it from its official site https://nodejs.org/en/.

-8. We have also used bcryptjs to encode the password stored in Mongodb Compass.
+7. We have also used bcryptjs to encode the password stored in Mongodb Compass.
 So type "npm install bcryptjs" in the terminal.
 	For more info visit https://www.npmjs.com/package/bcryptjs.

-9. We have also used express-valiadator, type "npm install express-validator" in the terminal to install it.
+8. We have also used express-valiadator, type "npm install express-validator" in the terminal to install it.
 For more info visit https://www.npmjs.com/package/express-validator

-10. For Database we have used Mongodb.
+9. For Database we have used Mongodb.
 So install Mongodb Compass and make cluster using Atlas.
 For more info visit https://www.mongodb.com/.

-11. We have also used nodemon for starting the server.
+10. We have also used nodemon for starting the server.
 So type "npm install nodemon" in the terminal to add it.

-12. After installing all the related npm packages, just start the server by typing "nodemon" in the terminal.
+11. After installing all the related npm packages, just start the server by typing "nodemon" in the terminal.

-13. Open your browser and go to http://localhost:3000/cover .
+12. Open your browser and go to http://localhost:3000 .
 If all goes well then you will see the "Welcome Page".

 ![](Snapshot/cover.png)